How BCBSRI is tackling the behavioral health crisis

 - Peer Recovery Coaching – BCBSRI is the first commercial health plan to cover this peer-driven program, which is designed to help members with behavioral health and/or substance use disorders with treatment, recovery, and maintaining treatment gains.

-For more information on BCBSRI behavioral healthcare services, please visit the Healthier Workforce page on the employer website or speak with your BCBSRI account executive.
+For more information on BCBSRI behavioral healthcare services, please visit our employer website or speak with your BCBSRI account executive.